-- Apply ACT-RFT principles to clarify and build values
+Describe ACT-RFT principles used to clarify and build values

-- Apply ACT-RFT principles to identify valued actions
+Describe ACT-RFT principles used to identify valued actions

-- Apply ACT-RFT principles to increase the number of valued actions
+Describe ACT-RFT principles used to increase the number of valued actions

 Licensing and Continuing Education Requirements

-The Evidence-Based Practice Institute (EBPI) is approved by the American Psychological Association (APA) to offer continuing education for psychologists.
-EBPI maintains responsibility for the program and its content.
-EBPI allocates 3 CE credits for this course following APA guidelines.
+The Evidence-Based Practice Institute is approved by the American Psychological Association to offer continuing education for psychologists.
+The Evidence-Based Practice Institute maintains responsibility for the program and its content.
+The Evidence-Based Practice Institute allocates 3 CE credits for this course following APA guidelines.
 After you successfully complete the course, fill out an evaluation form, and pass an exam, your CE certificate will be emailed to you.

 Licensing and continuing education requirements vary by state.
 Please contact your state's regulatory authority to verify that this course meets your licensing and/or continuing education requirements.